 When the hair follicle is traumatized, it will cease to grow hair.
 This happens primarily because of repeated stress (like due to tight hairstyles) or inflammation from buildup.
 "If buildup is really extreme, it can even pull the hair down because there's so much inflammation around the hair follicle," says Adarsh Vijay Mudgil, M.D., board-certified dermatologist and founder of Mudgil Dermatology.

-According to one recent study done on human hair cells, exposure to common air pollutants (such as car and diesel exhaust) directly decreased the protein in our follicles that is responsible for hair growth.
+According to one recent study done on human hair cells, exposure to common air pollutants (such as car and diesel exhaust) directly decreased the protein in our follicles11 that is responsible for hair growth.
 The same study showed that the more air pollution a hair follicle was exposed to, the bigger the impact it had on hair loss.

 What makes hair grow faster?